ledroide/kd/README.md

 ```
 docker-compose up -d
 ```
-* scale up to 4 kafka nodes :
+* scale up to 4 kafka nodes (until the compose file does not support any _scale_ directive) :
 ```
 export KAFKANODES=4
 docker-compose scale kafka=${KAFKANODES}